purpleidea/mgmt/DOCUMENTATION.md

 elastic nature of the embedded etcd servers, and that you're responsible if you accidentally break your etcd cluster, or if you use an unsupported version.

+###Did you know that there is a band named `MGMT`?

+I didn't realize this when naming the project, and it is accidental.
+After much anguishing, I chose the name because it was short and I thought it was appropriately descriptive.
+If you need a less ambiguous search term or phrase, you can try using `mgmtconfig` or `mgmt config`.

 ###You didn't answer my question, or I have a question!

 It's best to ask on [IRC](https://webchat.freenode.net/?channels=#mgmtconfig)